Here in Central Florida, our air conditioners go through a lot. Summer temps can reach well into the 90’s and stay there from May through September.

 10. Professional Maintenance

-DIY HVAC maintenance can go a long way toward keeping your system at its best, but you should still have your air-conditioning and heating system professionally inspected once or twice a year.
+Our HVAC preventive maintenance checklist can go a long way toward keeping your system at its best, but you should still have your air-conditioning and heating system professionally inspected once or twice a year.

 Conclusion